brandon-joseph/Late-Night-Study-Emergency/README.md

 the right place.
 In order to implement a map on the main screen, I would need to use the Google Maps API.

-### Anything Else?
-The design is a bit different from the developed app because the design is a little complicated for a student in an introductory iOS class to code, however the design is how the app would ideally look under fewer time and skill level constraints.
-The link to the design has an available prototype.